Watch Cardinal DiNardo's presentation on the 2018 Synod during the November 2017 USCCB General Assembly in Baltimore, MD or read his remarks.

 The President of the Synod is the current Holy Father, Pope Francis.
-The Synod also has a General Secretary, who is currently Cardinal Lorenzo Baldisseri.
-(See the Vatican website for a list of past Presidents and General Secretaries.)
+The Synod also has a General Secretary, who is currently Cardinal Mario Grech; during the 2016-2019 XV Synod on young people, the General Secretary was Cardinal Lorenzo Baldisseri (See the Vatican website for a list of past Presidents and General Secretaries.)

-What is the theme of the 15th Ordinary General Assembly of Bishops?
+What was the theme of the 15th (XV) Ordinary General Assembly of Bishops?

 "Young People, the Faith, and Vocational Discernment"

-What are the dates of the 15th Ordinary General Assembly of Bishops?
+What were the dates of the XV Ordinary General Assembly of Bishops?

-Where will the 15th Ordinary Synod take place?
+Where did the XV Ordinary Synod take place?

-What is the purpose of the 15th Ordinary General Assembly of Bishops?
+What is the purpose of the XV Ordinary General Assembly of Bishops?

 The Preparatory Document describes the purpose of the 15th Ordinary General Assembly as an opportunity for the Church "to examine herself on how she can lead young people to recognize and accept the call to the fullness of life and love, and to ask young people to help her in identifying the most effective way to announce the Good News today."

-- Cardinal Daniel N. DiNardo, Archdiocese of Galveston-Houston, President of the USCCB
+- Cardinal Daniel N. DiNardo, Archdiocese of Galveston-Houston, then-President of the USCCB

-- Archbishop José H. Gomez, Archdiocese of Los Angeles, Vice President of the USCCB
+- Archbishop José H. Gomez, Archdiocese of Los Angeles, then-Vice President of the USCCB

-Chairman of the USCCB Committee on Laity, Marriage, Family Life and
+- Archbishop Charles J. Chaput, O.F.M.
+Cap., Archdiocese of Philadelphia, then-Chairman of the USCCB Committee on Laity, Marriage, Family Life and Youth

-- Bishop Frank J. Caggiano, Diocese of Bridgeport, member of the USCCB Committee on Laity, Marriage, Family Life and Youth
+- Bishop Frank J. Caggiano, Diocese of Bridgeport, then-member of the USCCB Committee on Laity, Marriage, Family Life and Youth

 - Auxiliary Bishop Robert E. Barron, Archdiocese of Los Angeles, Chairman of the USCCB Committee on Evangelization and Catechesis